+VLFBERHT+ | Automotive

 Standards posture

-ISO 26262 (Functional Safety) Aligned
+ISO 26262 (Functional Safety) Pending

-ISO 21448 (SOTIF) Aligned
+ISO 21448 (SOTIF) Pending

-UNECE WP.29 (Cyber / OTA) Aware
+UNECE WP.29 (Cyber / OTA) Pending

-SAE J3016 (Automation Levels) Mapped
+SAE J3016 (Automation Levels) Pending

-ISO 13482 (Service Robotics) Mapped
+ISO 13482 (Service Robotics) Pending

-ASIL-D full verification chain Native
+ASIL-D full verification chain Pending

 Standards posture represents design intent and framework alignment.
 Type approval and homologation support documentation available on request.
 Formal certification requires engagement with a notified body.